Vishalakshiii/Sampling-Assignment/README.md

 ##Discussion

 The accuracies of each sampling technique were recorded for five different machine learning models, including Decision Tree, Light Gradient Boost Machines (LGBM), Random Forest Classifier, XG Boost Classifier, and Extra Trees Classifier.
-All models used a balanced version of the original dataset that was created using random over-sampling and under-sampling techniques.
+All models used a balanced version of the original dataset that was created using above mentioned techniques.
-The results show that  produced the best performance on all five machine learning models.
-Decision Tree showed the worst performance on all five models.
+The results show that  near Miss sample produced the best performance on all five machine learning models.Random Undersampling gives worst performance on all five models.
 The other sampling techniques varied in their performance depending on the model used.
-The Extra tree CLassifier model consistently showed the best accuracy for all five sampling techniques.

 ##Comparison Table